bkerst/KerSTEM-Technologies/README.md

 ## Why KerSTEM?

-  * Optimized storage to increase kitchen storage
+  * Optimized storage to increase kitchen or garage storage
   * Fast, friendly installation and repair services
-  * Easy-to-use 'vending machine' for the dishes and silverware you need
+  * Easy-to-use 'vending machine' for the tools or kitchenware you need
-  * Customizable styles to fit with any home decor
+  * Customizable styles to fit with any decor